3LawsRobotics/3laws/docs/sources/user_guide/control_panel.rst

 .. toctree::
   :maxdepth: 1

-  1. License key and Robot Name <configuration/credentials>
+  1. Credentials <configuration/credentials>
-  2. Robot Shape/Kinematics and Command Inputs <configuration/robot_model>
+  2. Model <configuration/robot_model>
-  3. Supervisor tuning and Additional States to Monitor <configuration/supervisor>
+  3. Supervisor <configuration/supervisor>
-  4. Localization state and Constraints on State <configuration/localization>
+  4. Localization <configuration/localization>
-  5. Sensor Configuration for Collision Avoidance <configuration/perception>
+  5. Perception <configuration/perception>

+The **Save** button on each page of the Control Panel should be pressed to save the current page before moving on to another page.

+Throughout this documentation, a red asterisk (*) indicates a *required* field.

 .. note::